chromeos/adhd/docs/ucm.md

 Look for HiFi.conf on [codesearch](https://source.chromium.org/search?q=file:HiFi.conf&ss=chromiumos)

 ### USB UCM Configuration
-There can be a UCM config file for each sound alsa card on the system.
-This file lives in `/usr/share/alsa/ucm/` or `/usr/share/alsa/ucm2/`.
-The file should be named with the card name returned by ALSA, the string in the second set of '[]' in the aplay -l output.

 Several fields are commonly utilized in USB UCM.

 * DisableSoftwareVolume - If not specified, default to value '1' which means hardware volume is used by default.
 Setting this flag to '0' will enforce using software volume.
   * hardware volume - control playback volume via setting mixer control exposed by USB device.
-Use `PlaybackMixerElem` to explicitly tell CRAS which mixer to use, otherwise some name matching will be used.
+Use `PlaybackMixerElem` to explicitly tell CRAS which mixer to use.
+If `PlaybackMixerElem` is not specified in this mode(HW Volume) will throw an error.
   * software volume - control playback volume via changing the amplitude of digital audio data.
-Setting `PlaybackMixerElem` or` CRASPlaybackNumberOfVolumeSteps` in this mode will throw an error.
+Setting `PlaybackMixerElem` or` CRASPlaybackNumberOfVolumeSteps` in this mode(SW Volume) will throw an error.
 * PlaybackPCM - PCM device for USB playback.
+Specify `PlaybackPCM` need to follow one of following requirements.
+Otherwise will throw an error.
+  * If you specify `PlaybackPCM`, `PlaybackMixerElem` should be set together because hw volume is default.
+  * Set `DisableSoftwareVolume` to 0 to enable software volume if no associated `PlaybackMixerElem` for `PlaybackPCM`.
 * PlaybackMixerElem - mixer control for USB playback volume.
 * CapturePCM - PCM device for USB capture.
 * CaptureMixerElem - mixer control for USB capture gain.